metapsy-project/metapsyDocs/content/general/_index.en.md

 ***

-Metapsy is a research project led by the VU University Amsterdam (Prof. [Pim Cuijpers]()).
+Metapsy is a research project led by the VU University Amsterdam (Prof. [Pim Cuijpers](https://www.pimcuijpers.com/blog/)).
 The goal of Metapsy is to **provide access to meta-analytic databases of clinical trials** investigating the effect of **psychological interventions** (e.g. psychotherapy, preventive interventions, psychoeducation) on various **mental disorders or mental health problems**.

+A **comprehensive summary** of the Metapsy infrastructure can be found in [Harrer et al. (2025)](https://research.vu.nl/en/publications/effectiveness-of-psychotherapy-synthesis-of-a-meta-analytic-resea).

 <br>